dainn67/Android/Activity_Intent/readme.md

-Create 2 activity in android
+Create 2 activity in android.

-Passing data from one to another using intent or bundle
+Passing data from one to another using intent or bundle.